-Our accommodation can meet a variety of guest needs including our separate one bedroom annexe for those who wish to self-cater.
+Our accommodation can meet a variety of guest needs including our separate family annexe for those who wish to self-cater.
 We tend not to use the booking calendar as it may not accurately reflect availability.
 Please e-mail or phone to discuss your requirements.

 Parking is generally available alongside Wensum House in Back Street, a no-through road.

 Our self contained annexe has its own front door and small courtyard - suitable for couples or small family groups (pets by arrangement).
-Bedroom with one double bed plus single futon.
+Bedroom with 5' double bed plus dressing room which can accommodate a single bed/futon/cot.
 Kitchen plus living/dining area, bathroom, downstairs WC.
 POA.